abhimaitrey/cloudqna/Terraform-QnA.md

 # Terraform Questions

+### What does <code>terraform init</code> command do?
+Ans.
+Initialize the backend.

+Initialize the provider as per given in .tf configuration file.

+Creates a .terraform.lock.hcl file file.

 ### What is the purpose of state file in Terraform?
+Ans.

 ### How does the states maintained in Terraform?

 Ans.